Heo Ga-yoon: 2009–2012: 4Minute and solo activities

-2013–2016: Disbandment of 4Minute
+2013–2016: Continuned solo activities and group disbandment

 In 2014, HyunA, Ga-yoon, and Sohyun released the song "Only Gained Weight" for Brave Brothers' tenth anniversary album in January.
 In September, Gayoon became an MC for the third season of OnStyle's fashion program Style Log, together with Beast's Lee Gi-kwang and Do Sang Woo.
 The season premiered on September 12.

 In 2015, Gayoon released an OST for SBS's Yong-pal called "Nightmare" together with Yong Jun-hyung on August 18.
 In November, it was revealed that Gayoon will make her big screen debut with the movie Father, Daughter.
 Gayoon, Jung So-min and Min Do-hee will be acting as daughters.

 On June 13, 2016, Cube Entertainment announced that 4Minute decided to disband and the members were still in discussions on renewing their contracts.
 On June 15, 2016 Cube Entertainment officially announced that Jihyun, Gayoon, Jiyoon and Sohyun's contracts expired on June 14 and none of them had decided to renew with the company.